Amos Oz: Biography

 During the Holocaust, some of his family members were killed in Lithuania.

 His mother, who suffered from depression, committed suicide in January 1952, when he was 12.
 Oz would later explore the repercussions of this event in his memoir A Tale of Love and Darkness.

-At age 14, Oz became a Labor Zionist, left home, and joined Kibbutz Hulda.
+At the age of 14, Oz became a Labor Zionist, left home, and joined Kibbutz Hulda.
 There he was adopted by the Huldai family and changed his surname to "Oz" (Hebrew: "courage").
-Later asked why he did not leave Jerusalem for Tel Aviv, he replied, "Tel Aviv was not radical enough – only the kibbutz was radical enough".
-By his own account he was "a disaster as a laborer...the joke of the kibbutz".
+Later asked why he did not leave Jerusalem for Tel Aviv, he replied: "Tel Aviv was not radical enough – only the kibbutz was radical enough".
+By his own account, he was "a disaster as a laborer...the joke of the kibbutz".
 When Oz first began to write, the kibbutz allotted him one day per week for this work.
-When his novel My Michael became a best-seller, Oz quipped, "I became a branch of the farm, yet they still said I could have just three days a week to write.
-It was only in the eighties when I got four days for my writing, two days for teaching, and Saturday turns as a waiter in the dining hall".
+When his novel My Michael became a best-seller, Oz quipped: "I became a branch of the farm, yet they still said I could have just three days a week to write.
+It was only in the eighties when I got four days for my writing, two days for teaching, and Saturday turns as a waiter in the dining hall."

 Oz did his Israel Defense Forces service in the Nahal Brigade, participating in border skirmishes with Syria.
 After concluding his three years of mandatory regular army service, he was sent by his kibbutz to the Hebrew University of Jerusalem, where he studied philosophy and Hebrew literature.
 He graduated in 1963 and began teaching in the kibbutz high school, while continuing to write.
-He served as an army reservist in a tank unit which fought in the Sinai Peninsula during the Six-Day War, and in the Golan Heights during the Yom Kippur War.
+He served as an army reservist in a tank unit that fought in the Sinai Peninsula during the Six-Day War, and in the Golan Heights during the Yom Kippur War.